 But if you choose to go it alone, there are great resources available for free.
 ChooseMyPlate.gov offers an interactive diet plan along with an activity and nutrient tracking service at no cost.

 Does my schedule allow for food preparation?
-A primary reason that many diets fail is that busy schedules get in the way of good eating-habits.
+One of the reasons that many diets fail is that busy schedules get in the way of good eating-habits.
 It's hard to pass by a fast-food restaurant after working a 10-hour day.
 But if you know that a healthy meal is waiting at home, making a good choice might be easier.

 Think about how much time you have for grocery shopping and food preparation.
 Be realistic.
 If your life simply does not allow enough time to prepare healthy meals, then a program that includes prepared food might be a better weight loss plan for you.
 These might include:

 Do I have social support?
-One of the most important factors in successful dieting is social support.
-A supportive spouse, a dieting neighbor or a community group can all provide the emotional support you need through your dieting journey.
+An important part of every successful diet is social support.
+A supportive spouse, a dieting neighbor or a community group can help provide the emotional support you need through your dieting journey.
+You can learn how to get social support from friends or family, or look outside your inner circle for a diet buddy.

 Some Y's, neighborhood community centers, senior citizen groups and hospitals offer weight loss support services.
 Or look for a program at your religious center.
 A study by the University of Illinois, Department of Medicine, found that adding a religious component to the weight loss programs of some women improved their results.